 Lampeter 3 miles.

-The nearby University town of Lampeter beckons for afternoon teas, a taste of local produce at the regular markets and riverside walks.
+The nearby university town of Lampeter beckons for afternoon teas or a taste of local produce at the regular markets.

 About the location